-These days, many buyers and sellers of homes are tempted.
-The price of homes has soared over recent years, and people are feeling pinched when they check out what they can buy.
+After soaring for years, home prices have fallen sharply, and sellers want to get as much as they can for their homes.
 Sometimes, they mull over the idea of going it alone.
 After all, you can go to any open houses on your own, and you can make an offer on any home on your own.
 Likewise, you can put out signs and sell your home on your own, too.

-Well, there are some good reasons to stick with the traditional buying-and-selling process.
-Real estate agents may sometimes look like they're earning some easy money, but appearances can be deceiving.
+Well, there are good reasons to stick with the traditional buying-and-selling process.
+Real estate agents may look like they're earning easy money, but appearances can be deceiving.
 Here are some things to consider.

-Most of us buy or sell a home only a few times in our lives.
-Our experience with the process and its intricacies are rather modest, compared with a seasoned professional who has a bag of tricks to employ.
-For example, my house was being sold without its major appliances.
-My Realtor asked whether the seller would sell me the oven, fridge, washer and dryer for a dollar, and she said yes.
+Most of us buy or sell houses only a few times in our lives.
+Our experience with the process and its intricacies are rather modest, compared with a seasoned professional who has a full bag of tricks.
+For example, the house I finally bought was slated to be sold without its major appliances.
+My realtor asked the seller whether she would sell me the oven, fridge, washer, and dryer for $1, and she said yes.
 I might not have thought to ask.

 Now that I've sung the praises of real estate agents, let me also warn you about them.
-Thanks to the recent housing boom (which may be cooling off), the profession has exploded, with many people signing up to become Realtors.
-Not all real estate agents are created equal.
-When you select one, don't just go with the cousin of your good friend, unless you're fairly confident that he knows his stuff.
-Seek out glowing recommendations.
-It may be well worth it.
+They're not all created equal.
+When you look for one, don't just go with the cousin of a good friend unless you're confident he knows his stuff.
+Seek out the ones with glowing recommendations.
+It will be worth it.

-If you're interested in home-buying and -selling issues, visit our Home Center, which features lots of money-saving tips on mortgages and other issues.
+If you're interested in more home-buying and -selling topics, visit our Home Center, which features lots of money-saving tips on mortgages and other need-to-know items.
 You might also want to check out these articles, especially if you'll be buying a new home soon:

 - Don't Get Crushed by Your Home